19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spell Domains/Fire.md

 *Arcane Language — Pyros*

-Spells from the Fire [Domain]({Spell%20Domains}.md) draw their energy from the flame itself.
-Burning energy incarnate, the great inferno, burning with passion, and all consuming heat.
+Spells from the Fire [Domain]({Spell%20Domains}.md) draw their energy from the power of the flame.
+Burning energy incarnate, the great inferno, burning with passion and all consuming heat.